arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ## Goals

-- Learn how to use Bluetooth® Low Energy on the Opta
+- Learn how to use Bluetooth® Low Energy on the Arduino Opta®
 - Learn how to use Wi-Fi® on the Opta
 - Learn how to use Ethernet on the Opta